kevinpowell1/find-repos-py/README.md

 ## Purpose

-`findRepos.py` is a python script that locates repos based on a string and lists the last user who committed to that repo.
+`findRepos.py` is a python script that locates repos based on a string.
+It generates a CSV file with the full repo name and the last user to commit to that repo.

 ## Requirements